guatedude2/pixijs-cli/README.md

 # Pixi.js CLI
-A command line interface for pixi.js with ES6 support.
+A command line interface for Pixi.js with ES6 support and Pixi.js plugins that facilitate game development.

-Documentation coming soon at www.pixijs-cli.com

-##What is Pixi.js
+##What is Pixi.js?
 Pixi.js is a super fast HTML 5 2D rendering engine that uses webGL with canvas fallback.

 Read more: http://www.pixijs.com/

+##What plugins are available?

+Plugin documentation coming soon at www.pixijs-cli.com

 ##Installation